Robert Saleh: New York Jets

-The team began the 2024 season with a 2–3 record under Aaron Rodgers, the two victories being over the Titans and New England Patriots, who ultimately finished the season 3–14 and 4–13, respectively.
-On October 8, 2024, Saleh was fired by the Jets.
-Saleh finished his tenure in New York with an overall record of through just over three seasons.
+The Jets began the 2024 season with a 2–3 record under Aaron Rodgers, with the two victories being over the Titans and Patriots, who ultimately finished the season 3–14 and 4–13, respectively.
+On October 8, 2024, two days after a 23–17 loss in London to the Minnesota Vikings, Saleh was fired by the Jets.
+He finished his Jets tenure with a record in just over three seasons.

 Green Bay Packers

-On October 23, 2024, Packers coach Matt LaFleur confirmed to reporters that he had enlisted Saleh in a consultant role to help him with the offensive gameplan, but that his role would be "fluid."
+On October 23, 2024, Green Bay Packers head coach Matt LaFleur confirmed to reporters that he had enlisted Saleh in a consultant role to help with the offensive game plan, but that his role would be "fluid."

 San Francisco 49ers (second stint)

-On January 24, 2025, Saleh was re-hired by the San Francisco 49ers to be their defensive coordinator.
+On January 24, 2025, Saleh was re-hired by the 49ers to be their defensive coordinator.

+Despite facing multiple serious player injuries, the defense finished 11th in the NFL for points allowed and the team finished with a 12–5 record.
+Saleh became a highly desired head coaching candidate in the 2026 NFL offseason, with the Ringer ranking him as the fifth-best head coaching candidate.

+Tennessee Titans

+On January 22, 2026, Saleh was hired by the Tennessee Titans to be their head coach.
+He later hired Brian Daboll as his offensive coordinator and Gus Bradley as his defensive coordinator.